maueroats/teaching/content/intermediate-cs/p25/agario.md

 Warning: your clone will lag more than the original web site.
 Don't expect lightning fast responses.

+Expectations:

+* Draw any number of players on the screen.
+* The player that you control moves toward your mouse position.

 ## Model

 * A single player has: unique identity (id), color, position, and radius.